aimo84/Afloat/README.md

 6) Click the play icon to build and run the the app.
 (Picking a simulator if none are selected)
 7) A simulator should open, running the app

+## Branches
+* `master` is our stable branch
+* `joe/dev` is Joe's dev branch, currently holding beta features (email verification, email updating, lazy loading transactions) that have not been merged with master
 ## Authors

 Tyler Burnam, Azhar Hussain, Deven Orie, Joe Connolly